Thank you! Your submission has been received!

 First, let’s examine weekly demand for pet supplies as a combined category from January 2021 through the end of February of this year.

+Demand remained fairly consistent throughout the year, peaking during the “dog days” of summer, and hitting a low point during the holidays.
 It appears that demand in 2022 has already begun to climb ahead of January and February of 2021, suggesting this might be a strong year for online sales of pet supplies.
+Here’s what demand looks like when we split out the top 3 types of pet categories in our analysis:

 Dogs are the most popular pet in the U.S., so it comes as no surprise to see that demand for dog supplies sit at the top of this chart.
 Cat supplies fell not too far behind, with a nearly identical trend line to that of dog supplies.
+Supplies for pet birds meanwhile feel far behind that of America’s most popular pets, seeing only a tenth as much demand.
+For a clearer comparative view, we can examine the change in weekly demand for these categories.
+This also allows us to add a more specific category, like fish tanks, to see if demand for pet fish supplies looks any different.

 When is market demand highest for pet toys and other specialty items?